podulator/video-overlays/README.md

 ## Requirements
   * sudo apt-get install ffmpeg python python-pip python-urllib3
   * sudo pip install boto beautifulsoup
+  * a valid config file, defined below
+  * a valid script file in the materials folder, described below
+  * a valid data definition file in the materials folder, described below
+  * a valid data file in the materials folder, described below
+  * a source movie in the materials folder
+  * optionally, an html template in the materials folder
+  * optionally, fonts for ffmpeg to use, in the materials folder
 ## Running the transcoder
 There are two ways to kick off the tool,
 1. from the cli